1587/speaking-exam/00-part5.md

 I think colleague communicate well is the most important. there are some reasons as follows:

-Firstly, good communication enable us to express our views clearly, and share our true thoughts with our colleagues. we can find out the root cause of the problem through communication.
+First, colleague communicate well enable us to express our views clearly, and share our true thoughts with our colleagues. we can find out the root cause of the problem through communication.

-Secondly, good communication enable us to Think about other people's opinions, we can find our misstakes, which could be a risk of our project failture.
+Second, from communicate we can get other people's opinions, and find our misstakes of our tasks, which could be a risk of our project.
-it is very important for our work.

-Finally, good communication can make team members feel better, which can makes our work efficiently.
-Teams are more likely to succeed.
+Third, communicate well can make team members feel better, which can makes our work efficiently.
+Team is more likely to succeed.

-The above reasons are why I think colleague communicate well is the most important.
+That's why I think colleague communicate well is the most important.
 ```